I tested positive for Covid-19 twice in two cities. The responses were vastly different

 We were never told why such stringent measures had been implemented.

-Getting Covid-19 carries stigma in HK.
+Getting Covid-19 carries stigma in Hong Kong.
 I don't dare tell people that I have had it, because I worry that I will be judged.
 My physio said I had been silly and selfish to have gone back to the UK.
 I'm still struggling to understand why people who get sick are made to feel so guilty.

 Vaccination era